hhua361/TaxonGPT-API/API_for taxonomy/Taxonomy/API_test/Taxon-GPT-API/Vignettes/TaxonGPT.md

 ```

 ## Example
+> ### Taxonomic Key
-> The taxonomic key results generated using the TaxonGPT.Key function are derived from the Equisetum dataset extracted from the DELTA database.
+> The taxonomic key results generated using the TaxonGPT.Key function are derived from the *Equisetum* dataset extracted from the DELTA database.
 This dataset includes 12 species characterized by 29 morphological traits, stored in the form of a Nexus matrix.

 ```markdown
 1.